 Children are natural scientists and learn through exploring and creating props for play within their environment.
 Salish Kootenai College (SKC) Early Learning Center extends its learning community from inside walls to the outdoors, allowing children to discover the changes occurring in each season and to be immersed in nature.
 The American Indian College Fund supports SKC’s Our People’s Timeline project through its Early Childhood Education STEM Initiative by enhancing STEM activities throughout the curriculum.

-are provided to put children’s imaginations to work and encourage cooperative planning, constructing, and acting out stories.
+Open-ended play materials are provided to put children’s imaginations to work and encourage cooperative planning, constructing, and acting out stories.
 For example, the children use a pile of boards on the playground to build seats across a canoe so that they can set out on a fishing trip.
 On other days, these same boards turn into bridges, campfires, forts, and ramps, allowing children to explore using their unlimited imaginations.

 On winter days when temperatures fall too low to take children outside, we bring the outdoors indoors.
 On one such day the sand and water table was filled with snow.
 Children were given watercolor paints and water droppers.
 They explored how colors change when they are mixed, and teachers guided discussion on how the snow melts when it warms up inside and why it doesn’t melt when it is cold outside.
 Some days the teachers add scoops and objects to build snow structures with the snow in the table.